sharmi-saha/desktop-app-test/README.md

 Here you can find a short description of main directories and it's content

-* **data** - Inside this folder we have 2 files for storing static data. locator.py to store page element locator, config.py to store other constant data.
+* **data** - Inside this folder there are 2 files to store the static data. locator.py to store page element locator, config.py to store other constant data.

-* **resources** - Inside this folder we have helper.py to store the helper functions.
+* **resources** - Inside this folder there is "helper.py" file to store the helper functions.
 * **test** - There is single test file inside this folder contains the actual test methods.
 * **output** - This folder will generate runtime to store execution logs & default pytest html report.